 - 3. Once a student completes a course of study at a foreign institution pursuant to this rule, the student shall, if at all, petition the Academic Standards Committee for credit within six (6) months of completing the foreign institution's academic program.
 The petition must include an official transcript from the foreign institution and a statement from the foreign institution indicating the student is in good standing. - 4.
-After receiving a complete petition for credit, the Academic Standards Committee shall grant credit for all courses in which the student received a "C" or above. - C. Notwithstanding any provision contained herein, a student may not transfer more than twenty-nine (29) hours of credit and all credits must have been accrued from an institution approved or accredited by the American Bar Association. - D. Transferring grades: Accepted transfer credits shall appear on a student's transcript as a "P," indicating the student earned pass/fail credit.
-Under no circumstances shall transfer credit be considered when determining a student's GPA, cumulative GPA, or class rank at the School of Law. - E. Distinction from Pass/Fail Credit: While grades transferred from a foreign institution appear as pass/fail credit on a student's transcript at the School of Law, credit transferred from a foreign institution shall not be considered when calculating a student's maximum pass/fail credit pursuant to GRADING POLICIES § XIX.
+After receiving a complete petition for credit, the Academic Standards Committee shall grant credit for all courses in which the student received a "C" or above. - C. Notwithstanding any provision contained herein, a student may not transfer more than twenty-nine (29) hours of credit and all credits must have been accrued from an institution approved or accredited by the American Bar Association or is state approved (possible in Alabama, California, Tennessee, Massachusetts).

+- D. Transferring grades: Accepted transfer credits, earned prior to or after matriculation at the School of Law, shall appear on a student's transcript as a "P," indicating the student earned pass/fail credit.
+Under no circumstances shall transfer credit be considered when determining a student's term GPA, cumulative GPA, or class rank at the School of Law (except to the extent that the total number of credits determines the group with which a student is ranked). - E. Distinction from Pass/Fail Credit: While grades transferred from a foreign institution appear as pass/fail credit on a student's transcript at the School of Law, credit transferred from a foreign institution shall not be considered when calculating a student's maximum pass/fail credit pursuant to § XIX.